codeforamerica/cmr-entity-resolution/docs/importing-exporting.md

 [destinations].
 Before you begin, you will need a configuration file with settings for your source, destination, [filters], and [transformations].

+> [!NOTE]
-> _Note: All commands listed in this document are run from the root directory of
+> All commands listed in this document are run from the root directory of
-> this project._
+> this project.

 ## Using the CLI